Education: Michigan State University – East Lansing; M.A., LCMHC, NCC, PLLC

-I believe that emotional concerns are caused by a combination of factors.
+I believe that emotional concerns and issues are caused by a combination of factors.
 These include pressures a person is experiencing in life, how the person learned to react to life circumstances, and inherent qualities of a person’s personality.
 Helping a person work through emotional concerns requires an understanding of how and why an issue is happening, expressing emotions related to the events, and the ability to make changes in behaviors.
 My work can help guide this process, but the person receiving counseling does the work both during the sessions and, more importantly, between the sessions.
 Rarely does this involve a quick cure.
 More frequently it requires time, patience and sometimes looking at some upsetting parts of a person’s life.
 True change often takes courage and the passage of time.

 I can be reached by emailing me at: email@example.com.